notkasper/js-full-stack-boilerplate/readme.md

 a boilerplate app for a docker-compose app with an express and postgres container.
 The express server connects to the postgres container using sequelize\\

-use command "npm run dev:prep" once to build the initial images for development\\
+use command "npm run dev" to start the development environment.
+First time might take a while since docker needs to build the images from scratch.
-from then on use "npm run dev" to boot up the development environment\\

 for production:\\
 use command "npm start"\\